National Summit 2011

 Strengthened connections.
 Enhanced collaboration.
 Collective impact.

-Sector influencers and opinion-leaders will come together from across the country and across the sector to be part of the National Summit for the Charitable and Nonprofit Sector at the Delta Hotel Ottawa City Centre on November 28 to 30, 2011.
-The National Summit is hosted by Imagine Canada with partners Community Foundations of Canada, Philanthropic Foundations Canada and United Way of Canada.
-The National Summit is a key component of the National Engagement Strategy which is about strengthening collective action on issues that matter to us all and that will help charities and nonprofits better serve Canadians and communities locally and around the world.
+The National Summit is a key component of the National Engagement Strategy which is about strengthening collective action on issues that matter to us all and that will help charities and nonprofits better serve Canadians and communities across Canada and around the world.

 Did you know that there are 161,000 nonprofilts and charities in Canada?